 Like many people, I tend to think of a business as an entity that already has employees.
-The reality is more and more people are becoming solo entrepreneurs, either striking out on their own or making some extra money with a side hustle.
+The reality is more and more people are becoming solo entrepreneurs, either striking out on their own or making some extra money with a side hustle, or the use of other strategies like learning investment or trading using an atr trading strategy to produce effective results.

 I imagine it’s a great feeling for an entrepreneur to reach the point where she or he needs a staff.
 Unfortunately, the legalities of going from a sole proprietor to a small business do not make it easy, especially if you’ve never done it before.